saf-dmitry/mdviewer/README.md

 ## Opening Files

-You can open Markdown files directly using the "File > Open" menu option.
+You can open files directly using the "File > Open" menu option.
 If a file is currently being displayed it will be closed.
 Alternatively, you can give the path and name of a particular file as a command-line argument to open that file immediately upon viewer's startup:

     mdviewer file.md